 Located on the northwest corner of South America, Ecuador is a gem of diverse geography, rich cultural history and unique wildlife.
 Through our travels, we quickly learn why Ecuador stands out as an environmental leader in the international community, but also discover that there is still much to be done.
 Upon landing in Quito, we are greeted by our Ecuadorian friends who give us a brief orientation and tour of the spectacular capital city, located over 9,000 feet above sea level and ringed by volcanoes.
 We zipline and hike through the Santa Rita Ecological Reserve and enjoy learning about the unique mountain that is a symbol of pride for the country.
 Finally, we hike to the glacier and Lake Limpiopungo before heading into the Amazon.

-Amazon Petroleum Mining
+Amazon Petroleum Drilling and Gold Mining

 Heading south to the Amazon rainforest to Coca, we jump right into our first project in Ecuador, studying the mining of petroleum and gold, and the positive and negative effects it has on this part of the Ecuadorian Amazon and its communities.
 We visit oil derrick sites and see the groundwater and soil pollution from irresponsible water disposal.
 While here we have the opportunity to interview workers at the site.
 We also observe avian and aquatic wildlife that has survived numerous pollution events from nearby petroleum production.
 During this section we have an opportunity to witness what illegal mining is doing to the Amazon by way of deforestation and pollution and participate in a water sampling project to see what these dredges are doing to the local water source.
-In Coca we gain familiarity with a sustainable micro-enterprise by working with local school students making fruit pulp from local material.
+In Coca we gain familiarity with a sustainable micro-enterprise by working with local school students making fruit pulp from local organic materials.

 An Introduction to Life as an Amazon Cacao Grower

 Settling into our homestays with local Kichwa families, we begin an in-depth anthropological study of cacao growers in the Ecuadorian Amazon.
-Ecuador makes some of the richest, most delicious artisan chocolate on the market and we have the opportunity to examine this economic market.
+Ecuador makes some of the richest, most delicious artisan chocolate available today and we have the opportunity to examine this economic market.
 We not only learn how exporting chocolate upholds the local economy in the Amazon, but we work alongside the cacao growers on their farms and learn about the chocolate process from harvest to production.
 We also participate in a community meeting and present a short workshop on globalization and international markets.

-Tena, Rafting and Student Planned Weekend
+Tena, Rafting and Student Planned Module

 Saying a sad farewell to our gracious homestay hosts, we make our way to Tena, a bustling Amazonian town not far from Coca.
 We spend a day rafting the rapids of the Jatunyacu River, then we take some time to ourselves to relax, explore, and join in the local festivals and activities.
-After a couple days in Tena we embark on our Student Planned Weekend.
+After a couple days in Tena we embark on our Student Planned Module.
 These days are totally planned by the students, with basic parameters put in place and a budget with which to work.
 We cannot wait to hear what the group will do!

 Andes Village Stay